 5.11 The London CIV is an FCA authorised company established by the London Local Authorities (LLAs) to provide a collaborative vehicle for pooling LGPS pension fund assets.
 London CIV shareholders approved a new Corporate Governance and Controls framework at the July 2018 Annual General Meeting (AGM).
 This framework details the governance arrangements for approving the London CIV's annual budget, business plan and objectives, governance structures and appointments, shareholder agreement and transparency of information and reporting.
-It was agreed to review the framework after one year of operation which provides an opportunity to assess how it can be improved further, in particular to improve its effectiveness in achieving collaboration and an effective working relation between London CIV and its 32 shareholders collectively.

-5.12 The London CIV Company Board comprises of an independent Chairman, 7 non-executive Directors (NEDs), including 2 nominated by the LLAs, 3 executive Directors and the LCIV Treasurer.
+5.12 The London CIV Company Board comprises of an independent Chairman, 3 Independent Non-Executive Directors, 2 Shareholder nominated NEDs, and 2

+Executive Directors.
 The Board has a duty to act in the best interests of the shareholders and has collective responsibility for: